Consumer edition active

 Selenium excess is rare and is caused by consuming too much of the mineral selenium.

 Taking more than 900 micrograms of a nonprescription selenium supplement each day can have harmful effects.
-Symptoms include nausea, vomiting, diarrhea, hair loss, abnormal nails, a rash, fatigue, and nerve damage.
+Symptoms of Taking more than 900 micrograms of a nonprescription selenium supplement each day can have harmful effects.
+Symptoms ofselenium toxicity are mainly gastrointestinal upset, including nausea, vomiting, and diarrhea.
+Other symptoms include hair loss, abnormal nails, a rash, fatigue, and nerve damage.
 The breath may smell like garlic.

 Treatment of selenium excess involves reducing selenium consumption.